cuplsensor/cuplcodec/docs/tutorial/encoder.rst

 Initialise
 -----------

 Start with a call to :cpp:func:`sample_init(unsigned int, bool)`.
 This creates an NDEF message with one URI record.
 The latter consists of the :ref:`baseurl` followed by a query string.

-The query string has several parameters, such as :ref:`time-interval`, :ref:`version` and a serial.
+This includes the parameters :ref:`time-interval`, :ref:`version` and :ref:`serial`.
+These data will not change subsequently.

 Append Samples
 ---------------